-I grew up in North Central Wisconsin but I’ve also lived in Colorado, New Mexico, Missouri, Texas, and currently Bend, OR with my wife, romance author Amy Pinkston.
-We have two cats, Ripley and Jonesy, which you’ll recognize from the Alien films.
+I grew up in North Central Wisconsin but I’ve also lived in Colorado, New Mexico, Missouri, Texas, and currently Cuenca, Ecuador.

 I wanted to be a writer when I was a kid, but I grew up believing that this was the province of a select few.
 In rural Wisconsin, no one aspired to be anything so unattainable.

-Golf has been a passion of mine since age 11, and I’m good at it.
-My career low is 64, but I routinely shoot around par.
-So when it occurred to me to follow my passion at age 21, I enrolled in the golf management program at New Mexico State University.
-While attending NMSU, I took an honors elective in creative writing led by author Robert Boswell.
-On a short story I wrote called “Brookside,” he wrote (and I’m paraphrasing): “The quality of the prose is terrific.
+In college, I took an honors elective in creative writing led by author Robert Boswell.
+On a short story I wrote called “Brookside,” he wrote (and I’m paraphrasing): “The quality of the prose is exceptional.
 You could have a real career as a writer.”